Bullseye-0xD4763/Language-Processing/README.md

 2.PLY-simple to PLY conversion
 ----------------------------------

-A PLY-SIMPLE to PLY.
+A PLY-SIMPLE to PLY converter.

 Since PLY grammar can be overwhelming this tool allows you to type simpler commands that will still generate the desired python code.